Sampling quantum states with inequality constraints: Appendix: SCMC algorithm

 In general, there can be $N_{\mathrm{MC}}$ number of MCMC iterations between each distribution step and importance resampling is performed whenever the effective sample size (ESS) drops below a chosen threshold $N_\mathrm{thres}$.
 We employ the iteration kernel in the Metropolis algorithm which results in sample points with updated weights for the $k$th iteration ${w_i^{(k)}\propto\bigl[h_i(\mathbf{x}_i^{(k)})\bigr] \big/\bigl[h_{i-1}(\mathbf{x}_i^{(k)})\bigr]}$.
 The ESS, that is ${\mathrm{ESS}^{-1}=\sum_{k=1}^{N_s}\bigl[w_i^{(k)}\bigr]^2}$, is a measure of sample degeneracy~\cite{Liu1998}, i.e., a small ESS indicates only a small portion of the sample points are filtered into the next step.
 This degeneracy can be much suppressed in SMC with finer distribution steps as compared with MCMC.
 In addition, the SMC algorithms can be conveniently implemented with parallel computation for speed-up.
 The general outline of our SCMC algorithm is as follows:

 { \underline{\makebox[\columnwidth][c]{\bfseries Sequentially constrained Monte Carlo algorithm}} \hrulefill}

-Figure~\ref{fig:SCMC-demo}(left) illustrates a simple one-dimensional example of SMC.
+\figref{camel} illustrates a simple one-dimensional example of SMC.
 The target distribution $f(x)$ has two peaks and we sample it by starting with random samples drawn from a single-peak normal distribution $g(x)$.
-A simple example that illustrates how the physicality constraint can be effectively imposed is shown in Fig.~\ref{fig:SCMC-demo}(right).
-The reference sample is uniform in the probability simplex of the distorted trine measurement of Ref.~\cite{Len2018} on a single-qubit system and it is filtered through $N_\tau=10$ intermediate constrained uniform distributions thereby imposing the physicality constraint by taking $\kappa(\rho)$ to be the smallest eigenvalue of the density matrix of state $\rho$.
+A simple example that illustrates how the physicality constraint can be effectively imposed is shown in \figref{TrineDemo}.
+The reference sample is uniform in the probability simplex of the distorted trine measurement of Reference~\cite{Len2018} on a single-qubit system and it is filtered through ${N_\tau=10}$ intermediate constrained uniform distributions thereby imposing the physicality constraint by taking $\kappa(\rho)$ to be the smallest eigenvalue of the density matrix of state $\rho$.